arceojoshua1994/challenge-4-code-quiz/README.md

 This application was developed by Joshua Arceo.
 It utilizes HTML, CSS, and JavaScript.

-The code for this application is based on a challenge provided by [Source/Inspiration], with modifications made to fit the requirements.
+The code for this application is based on a challenge provided by University of Miami, with modifications made to fit the requirements.

 ## License